Skip to content

 Vann

-5 acre, 2* English Heritage registered garden surrounding house dating back to 1542 with Arts and Crafts additions by W D Caröe inc a Bargate stone pergola.
-At the front, brick paved original cottage garden; to the rear a lake, yew walk with rill and Gertrude Jekyll water garden.
+5 acre, 2* registered garden surrounding house dating from 1542 with Arts and Crafts additions by W D Caröe inc Bargate stone pergola.
+At the front, brick paved cottage garden; to the rear a lake, yew walk with rill.
+Gertrude Jekyll water garden.
 Snowdrops and hellebores, spring bulbs, and spectacular fritillaria.
 Island beds, crinkle crankle wall, orchard with wild flowers.
-Vegetable garden.
+Limited accessibility; please call for guidance.

 Owner Info